Glossary of Photonics and Laser Marketing

 |quality of traffic|

 The value of Internet traffic, for example coming from a buyer's guide to a supplier website, depends not only on the number of visits per month, but also on the quality of traffic.
 For example, it would not serve the purpose to obtain visits from many users for whom the website is of no interest.
-Metrics for the quality of traffic can include the bounce rate and the average number of page views within a certain time interval.
+Common metrics for the quality of traffic can include the bounce rate and the average number of page views within a certain time interval.
+Note, however, that such metrics can be highly misleading.
+For example, you will register less traffic per user on your site when users are directly sent to pages with specific product information, rather than to your homepage, from where they have to search what they need.
+However, that is of course not a sign for poor traffic quality.
+Quantities like a bounce rate are relevant only for pages where a lack of further movement is truly a sign of lacking engagement.

 Generally, a referral on a website means that a reader is motivated to visit a page on another website by clicking on a hyperlink.
 In case of advertising, the number of referrals in a month is an indicator for the effectiveness.
 However, the quality of the obtained traffic is also very relevant.